 Buyers may also want to consider some Pre-’33 U.S. gold, such as the $10 or $20 Liberty or Saint Gaudens coins, which have seen the premiums generally collapse in recent years as many large stashes have been sold back to dealers.

 Pre-1965 90% U.S. coinage, aka “junk silver,” is also a screaming buy as of this writing.
-Premiums on 90% coinage are near record lows as dealers like Money Metals Exchange have spent much of the last few months buying back more of this popular product than we have selling it.
+Premiums on 90% coinage are near record lows as dealers like Money Metals Exchange have spent much of the last few months buying back more of this popular product than we have sold it.

 When demand for bullion picks up and the number of sellers pushing supply back into the market evaporates, the current discounts could evaporate almost overnight.